GFHCaumo/gfhcaumo.github.io/docs/index.md

 # My name is Gui Caumo
-## I am a physics researcher interested in studying exotic properties of matter!
+<font size="8">   I am a physics researcher interested in studying exotic properties of matter! </font>

 ![Coma cluster](./media/Crab_Nebula.jpg "Crab Nebula"){align="left": style="height:150;width:150px"}

 Welcome!
 My name is Guilherme Caumo.
 I am a physics graduate student at McGill University interested in pursuing exciting new projects that push the boundaries of our understanding of the behaviour of matter.

 Currently, I am completing a master’s thesis on characterizing quantum fluctuations with the supervision of Prof. Peter Grutter.
 I had great experiences working with the Grutter Group during the summer of 2023 as an undergraduate researcher and I am thrilled to join it as a graduate student to try my hand at discovering new phenomena at the smallest physical scales.